Holland Township, Michigan Tutoring Programs

-Holland Township District Curriculum Used in Our In-Home Tutoring Programs
+Holland Township District and Curriculum

 Holland Township is served by three school districts that include Holland Public Schools, West Ottawa Public Schools, and Zeeland Public Schools.
 The school districts follow the Michigan Department of Education’s framework and have recently aligned their objectives to match that of the national Common Core standards.
 Higher order thinking and 21st Century skills drive the strategies used to teach students these objectives.
 Preschool education is the cornerstone that Holland Township school districts use to build a successful academic career.
 Early Education Centers offer students a strong beginning with literacy based activities rooted in play.